Code-Institute-Submissions/SamarZiadat-sustainable-memory-game_JanResub/README.md

 - b.
 The game is simple to follow and is based on a popular model of game.

 - c.
-On every device, the game console is physically available on the website as you land on the page, so it doesn't require any navigation to find it.
+The game is easy to navigate on every device, and this navigation is consistent from one device to another.